XBStation/4g-lte-base-module/install/README.md

+XBStation 4G LTE Module is HAT Board for Raspberry with optimal and reliable design for industrial drone applications.
+It provides high-speed LTE connection and Power for companion computer operation.
+It also has a built-in Serial port for connecting Companion computer to Telemetry flight control.
+All connector in Stable Power Module is dronecode standard (JST GH and Molex CLICK-Mate).

 Each of these shield can be connected to Internet via PPP(Point to Point Protocol).

 Without further ado let us jump into the installation process: